redhat-developer/intellij-kubernetes/README.md

 #### Push (Save) to Cluster

-You can push your editor to the cluster in order to update an existing resource or create a new one.
+User can push the local changes made to the cluster in order to update an existing resource or create a new resource.
 The cluster that the editor is saved to is set in the current context (cluster, namespace and user) that's defined in your kube config.
 The editor has a toolbar with an action for this sake.